 BizPrint is both an invoice generator and a printer for WooCommerce.
 With the plugin, you can print invoices as needed to cater to customers that want both physical and digital copies of invoices.
 You can also create and print other types of business documents, including receipts, delivery notes, picking lists, packing slips, shipping labels, and credit notes.

 When looking for an answer to how to generate invoices in WooCommerce, you’ll no doubt also have pricing on your mind.
 BizPrint is not a free plugin, but it’s priced to be affordable for all business types and sizes with different requirements.
-We do have a free trial – 50 free print jobs to see BizPrint in action!
+Try BizPrint out for yourself to see how it can help take your eCommerce store to the next level!